 Centre for Environmental and Health Engineering

-The Centre for Environmental & Health Engineering (CEHE) is a designated World Health Organization (WHO) Collaborating Centre for the protection of water quality and health.
+Our Centre is a designated World Health Organization (WHO) collaborating centre for the protection of water quality and health.

 We provide support to international governments through international agencies such as WHO, Pan American Health Organisation (PAHO) and relief organisations such as Oxfam, UNICEF and Medicins Sans Frontier (MSF).